pharo-spec/gtk-bindings/README.md

-# Mars
+# Gtk bindings
-The Gtk3 bindings for Pharo and Spec
+The Gtk3 bindings for Pharo

 # How to install